 A check or money order for $40 in U.S. funds must accompany each entry to cover the entry fee.
 If the entry fee is not included with the entry materials, or if the incorrect amount is tendered, the trophy owner is notified that the entry fee is needed and processing is held up until the correct amount is received.

 Another item of importance that must be submitted with each hunter-taken trophy is an original Entry Affidavit properly signed and witnessed.
-The correct Entry Affidavit is on the back of all current score charts.

 The hunters signature on the Entry Affidavit needs to be notarized by a notary public, or witnessed by an Official Measurer.
 Once a trophy has been measured that makes the minimum score, the Official Measurer should give the trophy owner an opportunity to read the Entry Affidavit on the back of the score chart.
 Once the hunter is satisfied that he/she understands and meets all aspects of the Entry Affidavit, he/she should sign it in the presence of the Official Measurer who should then witness the hunters signature by signing and dating it in the spaces provided on the score chart.

 Please note that the Official Measurers signature witnessing an Entry